hupe13/extensions-leaflet-map-github/readme.md

 ## Changelog

-### 4.3.1 / 240701
+### 4.3.2 / 2407xx

-* elevation: units such as knots, nautical miles
-* parentgroup: realized with Leaflet.Control.Layers.Tree, works with markercluster and geojson also now.
-* leaflet-parentgroup = parentgroup
-* WordPress 6.6
+* leaflet-parentgroup: you can set more options now.
+* leaflet-extramarker: title with spaces fixed.

 ### Previous